mAbduqayum/python-workbook/100_conditionals/150_vowel_consonant/vowel_consonant.md

-# Exercise 103: Vowel or Consonant
+# Exercise: Vowel or Consonant

 Create a program that reads a letter of the alphabet from the user and determines whether it is a vowel, consonant, or the special case of 'y'.